 Clicking on any one of these five will take you to a listing page for the corresponding company.
 On that page, you will find the three-letter product code that identifies the device classification and the applicable regulations for that device.

-Clicking on the three-letter product code (i.e., – “MPN” in our Dermabond example), takes you to the Product Classification page.
+Clicking on the three-letter product code (i.e., – “MPN” in our Dermabond example) takes you to the Product Classification page.
 This is where you will find that Dermabond, and other tissue adhesives, are Class II devices that require a 510(k) submission.
-In addition, the Product Classification page identifies an applicable guidance document to follow for design verification and validation testing.
+Also, the Product Classification page identifies an applicable guidance document to follow for design verification and validation testing.
 This is also called the “Special Controls Document.”

 Click on the “TPLC Product Code Report” link.
 This link will provide you with a report of all the 510(k) ‘s recently granted to your competitors, problems customers have experienced with their products, and recalls for the past five years.
 This is extremely valuable information as a design input—as well as competitive information for your marketing team.